-The Alcohol and Drug Foundation has a range of resources to provide you with access to the best available research evidence relating to the prevention of alcohol and other drug harms.
+The Alcohol and Drug Foundation has a range of resources to provide you with access to the best available research evidence relating to the prevention of alcohol and other drug-related harms.

-There are specific interventions and approaches that are best suited to certain age groups.
-There are also interventions that communities can tailor to meet the specific identified needs of priority populations, such as Aboriginal and Torres Strait Islander communities.
+There are specific activities and approaches that are best suited to certain age groups.
+There are also activities that communities can tailor to meet the specific identified needs of priority populations, such as Aboriginal and Torres Strait Islander communities.